jongmin4943/jongmin4943/README.md

 💡 &nbsp;I like to explore new technologies and develop software\
 🌱 &nbsp;I'm on track for learning more about Spring Cloud and Kubernetes\
 ✉️ &nbsp;You can shoot me an email at jongmin4943@gmail.com .
-I'll try to respond as soon as I can.\
+I'll try to respond as soon as I can\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>